ichim/LeafletForBlazor-NuGet/RTM and GeoJSON/README.md

         });
     }

-## Configuring Appearance from files
+## More about GeoJSON file.
+Configuring Appearance from files

 [more about upload data from GeoJSON files](https://github.com/ichim/LeafletForBlazor-NuGet/tree/main/RTM%20and%20GeoJSON/working%20with%20Files/GeoJSON%20from%20file)